QFIN Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• QFIN is expanding its international presence, targeting markets in Europe, Latin America, and Southeast Asia.
+• International Expansion: QFIN has initiated its international business, targeting markets in Europe, Latin America, and Southeast Asia to diversify its operations.

 3. Forward Guidance and Outlook